Create a speak-up culture with a whistleblower hotline

 Root Out Real Problems vs. Complaints

 Disgruntled employees may take to social media or the human resource department with complaints that they believe to be true examples of ethical misconduct.
 However, there is a difference.
-If they report to the whistleblowing hotline, the situation will be investigated.
+If they report to the ethics hotline, the situation will be investigated.
 Sometimes there are no real dilemmas, just hurt feelings.
 If this is the case, the company will feel secure knowing that an investigation has been done and there is no proof of misconduct.

 A Key Structure in Your Business